Theenmura

 Theenmura also spelled theen mura is the traditional banquet of Saint Thomas Christians of Kerala, India.
 It is a non-vegetarian form of festive main meal and significantly differs from the vegetarian banquet sadhya in dishes and course of serving.
 It is typically served in Christian festivals such as Christmas, Easter, Nalpiravi, Pindikuthi Perunnal, Dukrana and family celebrations of Christians such as marriage, baptism, first Communion and engagement.

-A typical theenmura may include, but is not limited to, cake with wine, toddy, meat cutlet with challas (a kind of salad), appam, parotta, mutton stew, fish mollee, boiled rice, Malabar matthi curry, and beef vindaloo.
+A typical theenmura may include, but is not limited to, cake with wine, toddy, meat cutlet with challas (a kind of picled onion salad), appam, parotta, mutton stew, fish mollee, boiled rice, Malabar matthi curry, and beef vindaloo.